About Us | Calaveras Visitors Bureau

 The Calaveras Visitors Bureau (CVB) is a non-profit association responsible for marketing Calaveras County as a destination for individual and group travelers and for enhancing their experience.
 Our mission is “to serve our members and community by supporting sustainable economic growth through the promotion of tourism in Calaveras County.”

-We are funded by the County of Calaveras and the City of Angels Camp through the Transient Occupancy Tax (TOT), and by annual membership dues.
-Our Board of Directors consists of 9 members from a variety of business sectors including: recreation, lodging, the wine industry and health care.
-We meet monthly for regular board meetings, and have additional committee meetings.
-We are audited bi-annually by an independent company.
+We are solely funded by the County of Calaveras and the City of Angels Camp through the Transient Occupancy Tax (TOT).
+Our Board of Directors consists of 11 members from a variety of business sectors including: recreation, retail, lodging, restaurants, and the wine industry.
+We meet for our regular board meetings the second Thursday of each month at 8:30 am at 753 South Main Street, Angels Camp, CA 95222, and we are audited annually by a certified public accountant.

-Our marketing includes the publication of our annual Activities Guide which has a print run of 75,000, co-op marketing with state and local tourism partners, print ads in leading travel publications, public relations, the State Fair booth, trade shows, online blogging and advertising and website development, updates and promotion.
+Our marketing includes the publication of 55,000 copies of our annual Calaveras Visitors Guides, co-op marketing with state and local tourism partners, print ads in leading travel publications, public relations, trade shows, online blogging, advertising, and website development, updates and promotion.
 In addition, we participate in educational conferences to keep up with best practices in destination marketing and new technology.
-Those best practices are brought back to our local community when we put on free or low cost educational seminars for our member businesses to learn about the latest in social media marketing and/or other important marketing strategies.
+Those best practices are brought back to our local community when we partner with local businesses to learn about the latest in social media marketing and/or other important tourism marketing strategies.
 We are proud partners of Visit California (the State tourism organization) the High Sierra Visitors Council and the Gold Country Visitors Association (our regional tourism organizations) and work closely with our neighboring counties to promote the region.

 Over a million visitors come to Calaveras County annually and positively impact our local economy by staying at our hotels, eating in our restaurants, sampling our delicious local wines, enjoying our local recreation and attractions, shopping in our historic downtowns, attending our fun events and generally enjoying our beautiful environment.